Blurred woman managing stress sitting on a couch in a minimalist room with a side table holding a vase of sunflowers.

 Evening times fill quickly, so the best next step is to book a consult to see current availability.

 • I strive to offer timely access for Boston and NYC clients.
 Typically, new clients can begin their first online therapy session within one to two weeks of initial contact, depending on current availability.
-Early support can be crucial for managing anxiety before it impacts daily life and work performance.

 • I specialize in treating anxiety concerns that commonly affect Boston and NYC professionals, including: